apt1002/fvq/README.md

 ## Status

-This is a work in progress.
+This is a work in progress (#3).
 Some parts of the algorithm are working, and others are not yet written.
 I have not yet reached the point where I can generate a compressed image file.